 Have you ever dreamt about swooping in by helicopter to a romantic South Pacific island hideaway?
 To a place where the sunsets pop out of the sky in technicolour splendour and the lagoon is so blue it looks better than the brochure?
+Well, get on a Fiji Airways flight and jet to Fiji.
 This is the kind of dream Bora Bora in French Polynesia has long held the crown for but there’s a serious challenger on the block.
 Likuliku Lagoon Resort Fiji has an allure of its own.

 Why go to Likuliku Lagoon Resort?